 I am the superwoman – Being a wife and a mother make me feel as I have super powers.
 Also, my daughter’s life revolves around me; she thinks I am a superwoman.
 Though I don’t come from Krypton and certainly can’t fly, I can still amaze my little one.
 Don’t I just love this feeling!

 But of course, everything comes at a price.
 Though I am in a more comfortable and happy space in my life, I have lost a thing or two.
 The most I regret losing are my rose-colored glasses, the innocence and the enthusiasm.
 But then, one can’t have it all, can one?

 My advice.
 Don’t be afraid of the big 3-0.
-If at all, it will do you a whole world of good to be there.
+If at all, being in your 30s will do you a whole world of good.
 Trust me!

 Very soon, I will writing a post on how it feels to be a woman in 40s!!